barsoom/content_translator/README.md

 You will be redirected to the WTI string for that key.
 The current implementation makes synchronous calls to the WTI API to figure out which `string_id` to use so it might fail if the WTI API is down.

+This could be fixed if needed by keeping a database in this app how `key` map to `string_id`, but for now let's keep it simple.

 ## Set up

 ### Set up a project in WebTranslateIt